Science Interviews

 Suzan - Twice - it the day of birth and then two days after.

 Chris - Good grief!
-So two doses is enough almost to give these mice a normal life span because mice dont live that long do they?
+So two doses is enough almost to give these mice a normal life span because mice don’t live that long do they?

-Suzan - Yes, its essentially a normal life span.
+Suzan - Yes, it’s essentially a normal life span.

 Chris - And it goes into the bloodstream?